Khaled-Mahmmoud/MyCompetitiveProgramming/Graph/Graph Problems/F _ Build a graph.md

 The graph must be simple.
 Loops and multiple edges are not allowed.

+Input  : n where 1 <= n <= 100

-Print Yes if it is an unconnected graph.
+Output : Print Yes if it is an unconnected graph.
 Otherwise, print No.

-**Explanation**
+input : 3

+output : No

+There is only one graph with the number of edges equal to the number of vertices (triangle) which is connected.

+**Solution**

 Given that no. of edges should be equal to no. of vertices.
 Lets take cases to understand this: